Screening Is Enough: Introduction

-Our main contributions are as follows: \begin{itemize} \item We introduce \textbf{Multiscreen}, a language-model architecture that enables absolute query--key relevance through a mechanism we call \emph{screening}. \item We show that Multiscreen simultaneously improves parameter efficiency, training stability at large learning rates, retrieval ability, and inference latency compared to a Transformer baseline. \item We introduce \textbf{ABCDigits}, a semantics-free completion-based retrieval benchmark that isolates retrieval behavior without relying on instruction-following or semantic cues. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We introduce \textbf{Multiscreen}, a language-model architecture based on \emph{screening}, which enables absolute query--key relevance. \item We show that Multiscreen improves parameter efficiency, optimization stability, long-context perplexity, retrieval ability, and inference latency compared to Transformer baselines. \item We introduce \textbf{ABCDigits}, a semantics-free completion-based retrieval benchmark designed to isolate retrieval behavior without relying on natural-language semantics or instruction-following. \end{itemize}